 The scarier thought, is that minority-women fair even worse than their caucasian-counterparts, with black and hispanic females making 63 and 54 cents of every dollar that a white male makes.

-Taking the value of money out of this equation, we come to the recognition that the problem lies with all involved in this process, from the men making more than even overqualified female coworkers, to the executives knowingly underpaying female employees.
-Seeing this as an issue is necessary, but bridging gender gaps to change it is paramount.
+Taking the value of money out of this equation, we come to the recognition that the problem lies with everyone from the men making more than even overqualified female coworkers, to the executives knowingly underpaying female employees.
+Seeing this as an issue is necessary, but bridging gender gaps to create change is paramount.